Tevye's Daughters

 — Rokhl Kafrissen, Tablet Magazine

 In Fiddler on the Roof, Tevye’s daughters marry for love.
-But what happens to these intelligent, passionate young women after they immigrate to America?
-Who do they become as grown women, straddling both the old world and the new, carrying with them the baggage engendered by the upheavals of the 20th century?
-And what of the sisters you didn’t meet in Fiddler?
+But what happens after they immigrate to America?
+Who do these emissaries of the old world become as their lives unfold in the new?

 Seeking premiere, co-producers